openfga/.github/GOVERNANCE.md

 OpenFGA uses a Teams concept to divide up roles and responsibilities.
 Teams are defined in Github.

 ### Teams
-Currently there exist three main teams:
+Currently there are three main teams:

 * Core
 * Product